 Yes.
-Providing he/ she leaves the retirement contributions in the Civil Service Retirement Fund and is not convicted of certain National Security offenses.
+Providing they leave the retirement contributions in the Civil Service Retirement and Disability Fund and are not convicted of certain National Security offenses.

 55 If I die before attaining age 62, or after age 62 but before applying for annuity, will my survivor(s) receive survivor benefits?